 Visiting Erddig: what you need to know

 We're looking forward to welcoming you back.
-The parkland, garden, tea parlour, shop and toilets are now open daily.
-To ensure the safety of our visitors, staff, volunteers and local communities, we've reduced the number of people we can welcome at one time so to avoid disappointment, we recommend you book your visit in advance.
+The parkland, garden, below stairs in the house as well as the restaurant, shop, pre-loved bookshop and toilets are now open.
 In this article you’ll find everything you need to know about what's open and what to expect from your visit.

 Arrival and parking

-- Please park in the main car park and follow signs to the Ticket Office where your booking details will be confirmed.
-Please have your booking confirmation ready to show our staff (either on your phone or a printed copy) and if you’re a member or volunteer, you’ll also need to show your membership or volunteer card.
+- Please park in the main car park and follow signs to the Ticket Office.
+If you’re a member or volunteer, you’ll also need to show your membership or volunteer card.

-- Please note: we currently have no overflow parking so whilst we will ensure there is parking for pre booked tickets, we cannot guarantee parking for those visiting the estate only.
+- Please note: we currently have no overflow parking and can get busy at times especially during school summer holidays and bank holiday weekends.
 However we do have parking at Felin Puleston and Sontley Road Car Parks for anyone wishing to walk on the estate.

 - We have designated blue badge holder parking close to Visitor Reception.
 Please ask a member of staff on arrival.